Securing data through a backup

 • The business and functional requirements are approved and defined.

-• The system, technical and other designs and analyzed and reviewed.
+• The system, technical, and other designs are analyzed and reviewed.

 Integration Testing